HackTacoma/Ships-Log/Hackathon_1/MiaS.md

 ###Update:
  - We all took an hour break and some of us went to Point Ruston to catch a breather.
 When we came back it was almost time for lunch
- - At 1200 Sierra started pre-making the postickers
+ - At 1200 Sierrah started molding the postickers
- - Served lunch at 1300; Potstickers, Teriyaki Chx Rice Bowls -- No leftovers!
+ - Served lunch at 1300; Potstickers, Teriyaki Chx Rice Bowls -- No leftovers
  - At 1400 everyone went back to coding after eating lunch together.
 Sierra and I cleaned up and took a break.

 ###Update: